Quick Links to articles below

 210301 - Before bed, I prayed for those in Purgatory.
 Half way through the prayer, I had a vision of a woman coming toward me.
 She gave me a hug, and then disappeared.
 At the end of the prayers, I heard several thank you comments.
 I am even more positive there is a place like Purgatory, whether it is called that or not, I don’t know.

-210308 – After several weeks of research, I have come up with 34 Christians at the minimum, many who are Saints, who have experienced Purgatory through visions of the location or of souls from there who asked for prayers.
-I wrote a statement on each one’s experience and added it to my new web page called Purgatory.
+210308 – After several weeks of research, I have come up with 34 Witnesses at the minimum, many who are Saints, who have experienced Purgatory through visions of the location or of souls from there who asked for prayers.
+I wrote a statement on each one’s experience and added it to my new web page called Purgatory, below.

 210310 – I have been praying fairly regularly now for souls in Purgatory.
 I feel comfortable saying that I have had enough personal experiences to prove at least to myself that a place like Purgatory exists, whether it’s called that or not really isn’t important, but for the sake of calling it something, I will continue to use that word.
 I don’t always get visions or experiences when praying for souls in Purgatory.
 Last night, I felt the energy of thankfulness, not necessarily hearing the words, and I expressed to them that they needn’t always articulate thanks because it was I who had empathy for them, and in truth, I more than likely will end up there myself some day, and I hope there will still be people praying for those of us in Purgatory.

 210401 - From an excerpt from my journal of visions I had on this night: 'I saw two nude men, on the ground and writhing in pain as they slithered and slipped in a grey pit of (hot mud?).
 I associated this with Purgatory.'

 34 Witnesses to Purgatory